-Epogen (epoetin alfa) is an erythropoiesis-stimulating agent (ESA).
-It works similarly to a naturally-occurring hormone in our body (erythropoietin).
-Erythropoietin sends a signal to our body to make more red blood cells.
+Procrit (epoetin alfa) is an erythropoiesis-stimulating agent (ESA).
+It works like a natural hormone in your body called erythropoietin, which tells your bone marrow to make more red blood cells.
+This helps treat anemia and improves the amount of oxygen your blood can carry.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.